0xOsiris/cfmm-math-libraries/README.md

    \ \_______\ \__\   \ \__\    \ \__\ \__\    \ \__\       \ \__\    \ \__\ \__\ \__\   \ \__\ \ \__\ \__\
     \|_______|\|__|    \|__|     \|__|\|__|     \|__|        \|__|     \|__|\|__|\|__|    \|__|  \|__|\|__|
 ```
 Comprehensive CFMM Math libraries for price simulation, fixed point conversion, and swap simulation on v2/v3 pools.
-The idea behind CFMM math is to provide an out of the box solidity tool suite that provides allows anyone to simulate, quoter, compare, and convert v2/v3 prices seemlessly.
+The idea behind CFMM math is to provide an out of the box solidity tool suite that allows anyone to simulate, quote, compare, and convert v2/v3 prices seemlessly in a standardized fixed point representation.
 # Test Instructions
 From the project route. </br>
 Run Test Suite: `forge test -f <RPC_ENDPOINT>  --fork-block-number 15233771` </br>